Some Categorical Representations of the Modular Group: Braid groups and the modular group

 \subsection{Braid groups}

-If $D_n$ is the closed disk with $n$ punctures then the {\em braid group} $\B_n$ on $n$ strands is given by the path components of the group of boundary and orientation preserving diffeomorphisms of $D_n$,
+If $D_n$ is the closed disk with $n$ punctures then the {\em braid group} $\B_n$ on $n$ strands is given by the path components of the group of boundary and orientation preserving diffeomorphisms of $D_n$:

-Alternatively, if $\Config_n(D^2)$ is the configuration space of $n$ distinct points in the unit disk then the symmetric group $S_n$ acts on $\Config_n(D^2)$ by permuting these points.
-The braid group $\B_n$ is the fundamental group of the quotient,
+Alternatively, suppose that $\Config_n(D^2)$ is the configuration space of $n$ distinct points in the unit disk.
+Then the symmetric group $S_n$ acts on $\Config_n(D^2)$ by permuting these points and the braid group $\B_n$ is the fundamental group of the quotient,